aavshr/grt/README.md

 - Change the `Content type` to `application/json`

 - Generate a long secure random string (there are services online that do this) and use that as the *Webhook Secret*.
-Keep hold of this secret as you will need it to (set up the app's environment)[#Set-up-the-enviroment] later.
+Keep hold of this secret as you will need it to [set up the app's environment](#Set-up-the-enviroment) later.

 - Select `Let me select individual events` when selecting the events to trigger the webhook.
 Select the following events:
     - `Pull requests` : To know when a code review is requested